Also known as Beersbee, the game of Polish Horseshoes is perfect for barbeques, days at the beach, campgrounds and more.

 - Defense catches eithert the bottle or the disc: 2 points for the offense

-- Defense catches both bottle and the disc: 1 points for the offense
+- Defense catches both bottle and the disc: 1 point for the offense

 If the defense does not catch the frisbee on a catchable throw, the offense gets 1 point.

-First team to reach 11 or 21 points wins the game.
+First team to reach 11 or 21 points, depending on what you’re playing to, wins the game.

 The Rules of Polish Horseshoes